knickels/Player-Stage-Manual/CFGFILES.md

 you want to use.
 Models that aren't required to do anything (such as a map, or in the example of [Other Stuff](WORLDFILES.md#sec_BuildingAWorld_OtherStuff) oranges and boxes) don't need to have a driver written for them.

-The remaining driver parameters are 'requires' and `plugin'.
+The remaining driver parameters are 'requires' and 'plugin'.
 The 'requires' is used for drivers that need input information such as `"vfh"', it tells this driver where to find this information and which interface it uses.
 The 'requires' parameter uses the same `key:host:robot:interface:index`